SavStefan/DVetMedSci/README.md

 Supp_annotating app.R and Supp_analysis app.R files contain the R/Shiny code used in the misclassification analysis of the pilot application testing study (Chapter 4) of this study.

 Supp_9 testers.csv is the complete data of the analysis performed in the pilot application testing study (Chapter 5) of this study.

+Individual files can be downloaded from GitHub by first clicking their title, then clicking the ‘download raw file’ button located near the top right of the viewer window